 How do you make deep fried jalapeno popper deviled eggs? (+ tips)

-Add six eggs to a sauce pan and cover with water.
-Water level should be at least one inch above the eggs.
+Add six eggs to a saucepan and cover with water.
+The water level should be at least one inch above the eggs.
 Bring water to boil, remove from heat, and cover with lid.
 Allow eggs to sit in the hot water for 12-15 minutes.
 Do not remove the lid during this time.